The following article provides tips on how to prepare your survey for translation.

 and locale

-are open-ended system variables, programmers often create a secondary survey variable to convert these into closed-ended data, enabling further data analysis and variable creation, like building quotas.
+are open-ended system variables, programmers often create a separate closed-ended variable for easier analysis and quota setups.

 LANGUAGE.
 QUOTA | Language type: quotas 1.
 English {if $locale eq 'us-eng'}